bishtanuj/Data-Structure-Using-Python/CONTRIBUTION.md

 It's great to see you here :partying_face:

 Follow the contribution guildelines to contribute in this repository:
+___
 - Take a look at exisiting [issues](https://github.com/bishtanuj/Data-Structures-Using-Python/issues) or [create a new issue](https://github.com/bishtanuj/Data-Structures-Using-Python/issues/new/choose)!
-- [Fork the repository](https://github.com/bishtanuj/Data-Structures-Using-Python/fork).Then, create a branch for any issue that you are working on.
+- [Fork the repository](https://github.com/bishtanuj/Data-Structures-Using-Python/fork).
+Then, create a branch for any issue that you are working on.
 Finally, commit your work.
+___